detrina/miden-base/docs/architecture/notes.md

 Note discovery describes the process by which Miden clients find notes they want to consume.
 Miden clients can query the Miden node for notes carrying a certain note tag in their metadata.
 Note tags are best-effort filters for notes registered on the network.
 They are lightweight values (32-bit) used to speed up queries.
 Clients can follow tags for specific use cases, such as swap scripts, or user-created custom tags.
 Tags are also used by the operator to identify notes intended for network execution and include the corresponding information on how to execute them.

-The two most signification bits of the note tag have the following interpretation:
+The two most significant bits of the note tag have the following interpretation:

 | Prefix | Execution hint | Target   | Allowed note type |
 | ------ | :------------: | :------: | :----------------:|